 Let’s start with the main problem – meat.
 Most people buy their Christmas turkey (or whatever your preference is) from the supermarket, these come in non-recyclable plastic packaging.
-That’s already one bit of waste, and that’s if you don’t bring your own re-useable bag to carry it home!
+That’s already one bit of waste if you don’t bring your own re-useable bag to carry it home!
 To combat this, there are some alternative, zero-waste ways to get your meat.

 One of these ways is to buy from your local butcher.
 Not only are you helping your community, but you are saving the planet, one turkey at a time.
 If you buy from your butcher, you can take it home in your own container and use leftovers to really cut out waste.

 You can also buy your fruit and veg locally from your local market or veg shop, or if you don’t have access to these, you can buy loose fruit and veg from the supermarket, either bring your own container or use the reusable bags they have in store.